-For the five year period covered by the Consolidated Plan, the City of Pflugerville does not intend to target CDBG funds toward the efforts to aid in addressing homeless needs.
+The City of Pflugerville did not target CDBG funds toward the efforts to aid in addressing homeless needs.
 To date neither the county social services, nor other known social services groups have identified or expended resources towards addressing homelessness.
 In addition, no known transient population is within Pflugerville in need of services.
-However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community.
+However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community and will contact ECHO for any resident within City known to need resources provided ECHO.
 Should circumstances change regarding homeless needs with the City of Pflugerville staff will reevaluate the use of CDBG funds to address identified needs.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs addressing homelessness.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

+The City of Pflugerville did not target CDBG funds toward the efforts to aid in addressing homeless needs.
+To date neither the county social services, nor other known social services groups have identified or expended resources towards addressing homelessness.
 In addition, no known transient population is within Pflugerville in need of services.
-However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community.
+However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community and will contact ECHO for any resident within City known to need resources provided ECHO.
 Should circumstances change regarding homeless needs with the City of Pflugerville staff will reevaluate the use of CDBG funds to address identified needs.